salmanm/optic-release-automation-app/README.md

     - `PRIVATE_KEY`: The private key of the GitHub App.
 You can get this from the GitHub app settings.
 The default app is [here](https://github.com/apps/optic-release-automation)
 - After the steps above are configured, go to `Actions` in your GitHub repo and run the CD workflow that is created in the folder `.github/workflows/cd.yaml`.
 The file is already configured with the action to deploy the cloud run service using the secrets that were created in the step above.
 - Once the workflow run, go to you GCP Account and open the "Cloud Run" page to see the details of the deployed service.

+## Testing changes locally
+_This section covers how to run the app locally using ngrok to test your changes while developing a new feature or debugging an issue_

+- Create a new github app and add the following permissions:
+  - `Contents`: Read and write
+  - `Pull requests`: Read and write
+- Then go to `Install App` and install it on your repository
+- Start the server and run `ngrok http 3000` on your local machine and get the public URL.
+This will be your API url, which needs to be set as the webhook URL on your github app and to be passed as the `api-url` input for the `optic-release-automation-action`.
+- You should also pass the name of your bot as the `app-name` to the action.
+This is used after a PR is merged to check whether it was created by optic and whether we should proceed running the action on that PR